FishTank12/attacking-Metasploitable/redteam_report.md

 5. **Apache PHP-CGI RCE:**
    - Using the vulnerability in the PHP installation, we performed remote code execution to run arbitrary commands on the system, demonstrating how poorly secured web applications can be exploited.

+   - Once you gain acess youll see a file named vulnerable which has services that are more vernable like mysql samba twiki and twikiwiki

 ### Conclusion and Recommendations